 This is a major step forward, as more operators are transitioning into new RAN technologies to prioritize user experience and efficiency, – Paul Kyungwhoon Cheun, head of networks business at Samsung.

-Its fully virtualized RAN is software-based that operates on commercial off-the-shelf (COTS) servers that can deliver equivalent performances to traditional hardware-based equipment, according to Samsung.
+According to Samsung, its fully virtualized RAN is software-based and operates on commercial off-the-shelf (COTS) servers that can deliver equivalent performances to traditional hardware-based equipment.
 Virtualized RAN and O-RAN are considered key technologies for the next-generation 5G services.

 Samsung has been trying to expand its presence in the network equipment market in recent years as industry leader Huawei has been slapped with U.S. sanctions over security reasons.